-Net sales of \$1,168.7 million represented an increase of \$163.1 million, or 16.2%, for the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021.
-The increase was primarily attributable to retail and e-commerce sales volume growth for both the Atkins® and Quest® brands, which increased our North America net sales by 18.1% in the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021.
-Additionally, we instituted price increases effective in the first and fourth quarters of fiscal year 2022.
-The increase in net sales was partially offset by a 23.8% decline in our international business due to the decision to wind down our European business.
-The European exit represented a 1.2% headwind to total net sales growth.
+Net sales.
+Net sales of \$1,242.7 million represented an increase of \$74.0 million, or 6.3%, for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022.
+The increase was primarily attributable to the price increase effective in the fourth quarter of fiscal year 2022, which drove growth of 6.6% in North America net sales for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022.
+The increase in North America net sales was partially offset by a 3.8% decline in our international business and a 0.6% headwind to net sales growth related to our shift from direct sales to licensing the Quest® frozen pizza business in the third quarter of fiscal year 2022.

 Cost of goods sold.
-Cost of goods sold increased \$127.3 million, or 21.4%, for the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021.
-The cost of goods sold increase was driven by sales volume growth for both the Atkins® and Quest® brands, as discussed above.
-Additionally, our cost of goods sold for the fifty-two weeks ended August 27, 2022 was unfavorably affected by higher raw material, freight, and logistics costs and supply chain challenges.
-As previously discussed above in "Business Trends," we expect these cost pressures and supply chain challenges to continue into fiscal year 2023.
+Cost of goods sold increased \$66.1 million, or 9.1%, for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022.
+The cost of goods sold increase was primarily driven by higher raw material, packaging and logistics costs.

 Gross profit.
-Gross profit increased \$35.8 million, or 8.7%, for the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021, which was primarily driven by the sales volume growth for both the Quest® and Atkins® brands as discussed above.
-Gross profit of \$445.6 million, or 38.1% of net sales, for the fifty-two weeks ended August 27, 2022 decreased 260 basis points from 40.7% of net sales for the fifty-two weeks ended August 28, 2021.
-The decrease in gross profit margin was primarily the result of the unfavorable effects of higher raw material, freight, and logistics costs and supply chain challenges in the fifty-two weeks ended August 27, 2022 as previously discussed.
-The decrease in gross profit margin was partially offset by the favorable effects of the price increases which became effective in the first and fourth quarters of fiscal year 2022.
+Gross profit of \$453.4 million increased \$7.9 million, or 1.8%, for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022.
+Gross profit as a percentage of net sales was 36.5% for the fifty-two weeks ended August 26, 2023, a decrease of 160 basis points from 38.1% of net sales for the fifty-two weeks ended August 27, 2022.
+This decrease in gross profit margin was primarily driven by unfavorable raw material, packaging, and co-manufacturing costs and supply chain challenges, partially offset by the price increase effective in the fourth quarter of fiscal year 2022.

 Operating expenses.
-Operating expenses increased \$6.7 million, or 2.8%, for the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021 due to the following:
+Operating expenses increased \$5.7 million, or 2.3%, for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022 due to the following:

 - Selling and marketing.
-Selling and marketing expenses increased \$8.8 million, or 7.8%, for the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021, primarily related to additional brand building initiatives for both Atkins® and Quest®. - General and administrative.
-General and administrative expenses decreased \$2.3 million, or 2.2%, for the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021.
-The decrease was primarily attributable to reductions in costs related to business integration activities of \$2.5 million, restructuring charges of \$4.2 million, and incentive compensation in the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021.
-These decreases were partially offset by an increase in stock-based compensation of \$3.4 million and increased corporate expenses in the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021. - Depreciation and amortization.
-Depreciation and amortization expenses increased \$0.3 million, or 1.8%, for the fifty-two weeks ended August 27, 2022 compared to the fifty-two weeks ended August 28, 2021, primarily due to increased depreciation expense related to the \$5.2 million of purchases of property and equipment during the fifty-two weeks ended August 27, 2022.
+Selling and marketing expenses decreased \$2.2 million, or 1.8%, for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022, primarily related to a reduction in marketing spend. - General and administrative.
+General and administrative expenses increased \$7.7 million, or 7.4%, for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022.
+The increase was primarily attributable to \$2.4 million of fees related to the extension of the Term Loan (as defined below), \$3.4 million of executive officer transition costs, and an increase of \$2.8 million in stock-based compensation expense in the fifty-two weeks ended August 26, 2023.
+These increases were partially offset by the discontinuation of costs related to business integration activities and restructuring charges of \$0.6 million and a reduction in employee-related expenses in the fifty-two weeks ended August 26, 2023. - Depreciation and amortization.
+Depreciation and amortization expenses were \$17.4 million and \$17.3 million for the fifty-two weeks ended August 26, 2023 compared to the fifty-two weeks ended August 27, 2022, respectively.

 Interest income.
-Interest income was immaterial for the fifty-two weeks ended August 27, 2022 compared to interest income of \$0.1 million for the fifty-two weeks ended August 28, 2021.
+Interest income was \$1.1 million for the fifty-two weeks ended August 26, 2023 compared to an immaterial amount of interest income for the fifty-two weeks ended August 27, 2022, primarily due to the increase in interest rates.